Part-time Core Instructors

 Steven earned an Associate of Science degree in EMS in 2007 and is currently working on his bachelor's degree through the University of Florida's emergency and fire services program.
 He has completed training in special operations, technical rescue, and hazardous materials, is a member of the fire rescue honor guard, and serves as captain of his ALS team.

 Colleen began her career in 1988 as a paramedic in West Hartford, CT.
-She completed her bachelor's degree in nursing in 1995 and moved to Florida the following year.
-Since 1999, Colleen has worked for Cross Country Healthcare in the emergency department, first as a staff nurse and, since 2004, as a nurse educator.
-Since earning her MSN, Colleen has also assisted in the clinical development of undergraduate nursing students at the University of Miami.
+She completed her bachelor's degree in nursing in 1995 and master's degree in 2005.
+After moving to Florida in 1996, Colleen worked for Jackson Health System as an emergency department staff nurse and then educator for 11 years.
+She currently works for Memorial Healthcare System as a nurse educator.
 She began teaching for the Gordon Center in the summer of 2011.

 Mark Cohen, EMT-P